-As of September 30, 2020, we had 486 full-time employees.
+As of March 31, 2021, we had 578 full-time employees.
 We intend to further expand our overall headcount and operations, with no assurance that we will be able to do so while effectively maintaining our corporate culture.
 Additionally, our corporate culture may be negatively impacted by the COVID-19 pandemic.
 We believe our corporate culture is one of our fundamental strengths as it enables us to attract and retain top talent and deliver superior results for our customers.
-As we grow and change, and as the COVID-19 pandemic continues, we may find it difficult to preserve our corporate culture, which could reduce our ability to innovate and operate effectively.
+As we grow and change, integrate acquired businesses and their employees, and as the COVID-19 pandemic continues, we may find it difficult to preserve our corporate culture, which could reduce our ability to innovate and operate effectively.
 In turn, the failure to preserve our culture could negatively affect our ability to attract, recruit, integrate and retain employees, continue to perform at current levels and effectively execute our business strategy.